Sexual Assault Forensic Exam

 - The final part of the exam is a genital exam where the health care provider checks for injury and collects possible evidence.
-For women this will include collecting specimens from inside the vagina and anus.
-For men it will include collecting specimens from the penis and anus.
+For women this may include collecting specimens from inside the vagina and anus.
+For men it may include collecting specimens from the penis and anus.

 What can I expect after the exam?

 - You will be offered treatment to prevent some sexually transmitted infections and to prevent pregnancy if needed.

 - You will talk with a law enforcement person if you choose to report this assault.